 Knowing now the correct Hebrew wordings, we can correctly translate Leviticus 20;13 as;

-"An Israeli man of age shall not have anal sex with Zakhar (a male of some type of religious or age distinction) in his wife's beds."
+An Israeli man of age shall not have anal sex with Zakhar (a male of some type of religious or age distinction) in his wife's beds.

-This is the correct literal translation and it's still ambiguous because you don't know if it's condemning idolatry with the "quedesh" or condemning anal sex with an underage male in the marriage bed of a male Israelite and his wife.
-Either way it narrows down the prohibition from the common belief the verse says;
+This is the correct literal translation and it's still ambiguous because you don't know if it's condemning idolatry with the "Quedesh" or condemning anal sex with an underage male in the marriage bed of a male Israelite and his wife.
+Either way, it narrows down the prohibition from the common belief the verse says;

-"A man should not have sex with the a man as with a woman."
+A man should not have sex with the a man as with a woman.

 Anti-gay scholars with the verse like to dismiss the argument from pro-gay apologists who say homosexual orientation was not known to the writers of Leviticus, but these verses were conveyed by God who DID know of homosexual orientation.
 The problem is God didn't go above and beyond the restrictive act of anal 5 sex in condemning the love a man has for another man and prohibiting female homosexuality.
-You won't find it in Leviticus and in turn, you won't find it with Jesus or Paul in his use of arsenokoite.
+You won't find it in Leviticus; in turn, you won't find it with Jesus or Paul in his use of arsenokoite.

 This is my counterargument to those who take Leviticus out of its proper idolatry context and take it to mean a binding prohibition of homosexuality today.